antonsjostrom/antonsjostrom/ReadMe.md

 ---

 ## Papers
-These first two papers is in English but with a Swedish introduction on the first pages.
+The first two papers are in English but have a Swedish introduction on the first pages.
 - **Master Thesis:**
     [Signal Detection in Quantitative Trading (PDF)](Papers/Signal%20detection%20of%20FX%20Fixing%20events.pdf)